 5. Explore Less Popular Parts of the Park

-Pro tip: Drop by the visitor center and ask a ranger what they suggest for a less-crowded park adventure.
+Pro tip: Drop by the national park visitor center and ask a ranger what they suggest for a less-crowded park adventure.
 I typically find that they are receptive to sharing these kinds of spots because it’s best for the park to have crowds more spread-out.

 Read next: 15 Most Underrated US National Parks